Snowleppy/Snowleppy/README.md

 ## Roadmap

-Our roadmap is a living document that outlines the milestoneswe plan to achieve.\
+Our roadmap is a living document that outlines the milestoneswe plan to achieve.

-Stay updated with our roadmap [here](https://github.com/Snowleppy/Roadmap-SNLP.git)
+Stay updated with our roadmap [here](https://github.com/Snowleppy/Roadmap-SNLP.git).

 ## License